DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

     - the power of coding your server environment (just a higher level of programming abstraction layers)
  - AWS Elactic container service
  - Digital Ocean Docker droplet
- - explain Kubernetes (how it come from Google&#39;s Borg)
+ - explain Kubernetes (how it come from Google's Borg)
-    - this container&#39;s capability was why google grew so fast and innovated so much in the last decade
+    - this container's capability was why google grew so fast and innovated so much in the last decade
  - Docker Compose and Swarm

 **Couple examples of Docker in action**